storj/docs/app/support/account-management-billing/payment-methods/deleting-a-payment-method/page.md

 docId: WMzdlxUZzKJ4TbNa8TETG
 redirects:
   - /dcs/billing-payment-and-accounts-1/storj-token/deleting-a-payment-method
+metadata:
+  title: Process for Removing a Payment Method from Your Account
+  description:
+    Guidance on how to remove a payment method from a Storj account.
+Includes information on submitting a support ticket after deleting objects, buckets, and Access Grants.
 ---

 To use the Storj DCS Paid Tier, a user must have a valid payment method on their account.
 Users may delete payment methods: &#x20;